AlenPelin/keo-studio/_portfolio/melbourne-sky-x-vsco-by-keo-studio-photography.md

 The full gallery is [HERE](https://keo-studio.pixieset.com/melbourneskyxvsco/).

 I live in Docklands, nearest suburb of Mebourne, Australia.
-I was blessed with a good view on
+I was blessed with a good view on [Melbourne Star the Observation Wheel](https://www.melbournestar.com/).
+I had been observing beautiful sky, sunruses and sunsets